 - Find doctor’s office hours

-What additional information might be provided in a desktop or laptop version of the site that might not be as relevant in a mobile context?
+How might additional information be provided in a desktop or laptop version of the site that isn’t as relevant in a mobile context?

 - Movie trailers